 How much it costs to make an educational app

-Educational mobile app development cost is influenced by several factors, the main one being the number, type, and complexity of the required features and the presence of costly elements like animations.
+Several factors may influence educational mobile app development cost, including the number, type, and complexity of the required features and the presence of costly elements like animations.

-We at Shakuro have recently finished creating an MVP of an educational app for kids, and the whole process took 2100 hours to complete.
+We at Shakuro created an MVP of an educational app for kids, and the whole process took 2100 hours to complete.
 So, taking our outsource rates, the rough calculations for this project look like this:

 iOS front-end and server-side development: $38 500.